kmcqueen93/CybersecurityProject1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it allows
+No configuration was performed manually.

-What is the main advantage of automating configuration with Ansible.
+What is the main advantage of automating configuration with Ansible?
 Allows for installations, configuring and updates to servers to be streamlined and allows for automation on repeated daily tasks.

 The playbook implements the following tasks:
 In 3-5 bullets explain the ELK installation